magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

 .. _Types of Forecasts:

-Types of Forecasts
+Types of Outcomes
 ------------------
-A scenario can prompt for several types of answers to create a forecast.
-Depending on the risk you are hoping to measure, you may want to prompt an expert for a different type of answer.
+A scenario can prompt for several types of outcomes to forecast.
+Depending on the risk you are hoping to measure, you may want to prompt an expert for a different type of outcome.

+*Yes or No*, *Over / Under*, and *Multiple Options* are probability distributions.
+They can be used to forecast with a percentage likelihood that a certain event will, or will not happen.
+Likelihood is split between mutually exclusive options, and must equal 100%.

+Confidence intervals are a bit different.
+They can be used to forecast an unknown value, like the potential impact (money lost, injuries, delays) associated with any scenario.

 Yes or No
 ~~~~~~~~~